selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 ## Overview
 Dynamic dashboards will help user to gain insights more quickly.
-In this page, I will focus on Type2 dashboard.
 (Use Google Chrome or full screen mode for video).

 - Type1: One page dashboard for easier navigation